Atlan named a Visionary in the 2025 Gartner® Magic Quadrant™ for Data and Analytics Governance.

 Senior management can be affected as well.
 The Desjardins Group, the largest federation of credit unions in North America, replaced two senior leaders in the wake of their 2019 data leak in an effort to restore trust and mitigate disruption.

-The state of data governance in the financial industry #
+What is the state of data governance in the finance industry? #

-The financial industry, with its vast reserves of consumer data and intricate regulatory web, stands at a critical juncture in the realm of data governance.
+The financial industry, with its deep reserves of consumer data and fast-expanding AI footprint, stands at a critical turning point for data governance.

 Let’s see how.

-The rise of the data protection officer (DPO) #
+The evolving role of data protection officers (DPO) #

 Historically seen as an additional role, hiring a Data Protection Officer (DPO) has gone from option to mandate.
 Especially for sizable organizations, the GDPR has made the appointment of a DPO not just advisable but obligatory.